ppy/osu-wiki/news/2025/2025-03-02-osumania-7k-world-cup-2025-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/10365024">Sakura006</a></p>

 Both of you are well-known in the mania 4K tournament scene.
-Can you each briefly introduce yourselves and share what sparked your interest in applying to join the World Cup Design Team as visual effects designers?
+Can you each briefly introduce yourselves and share what sparked your interest in applying to join the World Cup design team as visual effect designers?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/13981991" style="background-image: url('/wiki/shared/avatars/TheFunk.jpg')"></a>